ukbendavies/secure-dev-workflow/README.md

 How I set up my development environment to improve my workflow and enhance security posture as part of a defense in depth strategy.

-The core obectives are to protect the ssh private key file (often used without a password) and protect source code at rest.
+The core objectives are to protect the ssh private key file (often used without a password) and protect source code at rest.
 Should laptop(s) go awry or an attacker gain access to the file system and get the ssh-key files then you have the best possibility of avoiding further losses.

 This whole process takes approximately 30 minutes.

 ## Environment

 - Windows 10 / 11
-- Powershell (6 / 7++ / core)
+- PowerShell (6 / 7++ / core)
 - Git, Oh-My-Posh, Posh-Git and SSH
 - This walkthrough expects git and ssh to have been installed already: see [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)